How to Make French Baguette

 - Combine the Dough: Add the rest of the ingredients for the baguette dough into the bowl with the poolish.
 Stir until well combined.
 It will appear as if there is not enough liquid at first, but as you work it together it will become a sticky dough.
 You may need to use your hands to knead it slightly to hydrate all the flour.
 As soon as all of the flour is hydrated and you have a shaggy dough with no dry spots, cover the bowl with a piece of plastic wrap and let it set at room temperature for 30 minutes.

 - Prep the Oven & Other Equipment: During the final resting period, prep your pans and your oven.
 Position one oven rack in the very bottom position in the oven and another rack in the middle position.
-Place a cast iron skillet or another heatproof skillet on the bottom rack and a baking stone, baking steal, or a sheet pan turned upside down on the middle rack.
+Place a cast-iron skillet or another heatproof skillet on the bottom rack and a baking stone, baking steel, or a sheet pan turned upside down on the middle rack.
 Preheat your oven to 500F (260C).
 You want your oven and pans to be heating for at least an hour before the bread goes into the oven.
-You will also need to set up a lightly floured lint free towel or baker's couche to let your shaped dough rise on.
+You will also need to set up a lightly floured lint-free towel or baker's couche to let your shaped dough rise on.
 Additionally, prepare a pizza peel or an unrimmed baking sheet with a piece of parchment paper.

 - Pre-Shape & Rest the Dough: If you have a scale, weigh the dough and divide it in two equal pieces by cutting it (do not tear it).
 Each piece should be about 305 grams each.
 You can also eyeball this if you do not have a scale.
 On a very lightly floured surface, press one piece of dough out into a rectangle and gently stretch the short ends out.
 Fold each short end into the center and press down with your fingertips to seal.
 Fold each long end into the center and press with your fingertips to seal, creating a seam in the dough.
 Set the dough aside and repeat this process with the second piece.
 Cover the pieces of dough with plastic wrap and let them rest for 10 minutes.